How to Trim a Beard Like a Pro

 For this reason, we’ll just stick to the basics of how the trimming should be done, on the understanding that you’ll read up on the exact process for your particular beard style.

 How to Trim a Beard with Scissors

-Don’t waste your time trying to use any other type of scissors, as they will likely either not be sharp enough or be too bulky to wield properly (recommended mustache and beard scissors).
-Make sure your scissors are clean and sharp before getting started, then settle in somewhere with a good mirror and plenty of light.
+Don’t waste your time trying to use any other type of scissors, as they will likely either not be sharp enough or be too bulky to wield properly (recommended mustache and beard scissors on Amazon below).

 Once you’re ready to get cutting, you’re going to want to take a comb and use it as a guide in the same way as a barber does for the hair on your head.

 You can always trim it up further later, but if you cut it too short, all you can do is wait for it to grow back in.

-Start at one side of your face, near the ear and proceed to trim that whole side of your face to an even length from top down, before repeating the process on the other side.
+Start at one side of your face, near the ear, and proceed to trim that whole side of your face to an even length from top-down, before repeating the process on the other side.

 When trimming this area, make sure not to keep everything even so it doesn’t stick out past your chin, unless you’ve got an epic full beard, which requires a bit of specialized trimming.

 Finally, comb the mustache down and carefully use your scissors to trim directly along the upper line of your lip, making sure no hairs hang down in your mouth.